gvwilson/sensibleadventures/shapers.md

 ## Characters

-Every animal character has three *traits* that describe them:
+Every animal character has four *traits* that describe them:

 - **Size**: how large are you?